 The all important First Aid kit – the only item we have added to rather than taken away from.
 We hope that we never need to use it!
 See what we packed by clicking here.

 Our kit list was fine tuned over several practice runs prior to “the big trip”.
-However, whilst on our trip, we managed to fine tune it even further!
-You can download our original list.
-Amended list coming soon…
+However, whilst on our trip, we managed to fine tune it even further.
+You can download both our original list and the final amended list with comments about what we added/removed and changed.

 Applying for the visas was not actually as daunting as one may think!
 Very few countries required us to apply for a visa prior to leaving for the trip.
 Here you will find our experiences of the different kinds of visas we applied for.